FullstackProblemSolver/fullstackproblemsolvercom/content/badges/Website_portfolio/Zero2LiveHugo/index.md

 Github is the technology platform but you also need to install git, the technoloyg, on your personal machine.

+This differs by your operation system (Mac, Windows, etc):

 https://git-scm.com/book/en/v2/Getting-Started-Installing-Git/

 ## Step 3: Install Hugo